 Take my own garage sale as an example.
 The most I’ve ever made at a garage sale that I planned on my own for weeks was $40.
 This time, however, I made 4 times that.
 And this was a garage sale that got planned and executed in less than a week.
 It would have been even more successful if we had more time to plan–I’m sure of it.

 One note: I often get messages from people who say they can’t find someone who does this kind of thing.
 Ask professional organizers or space organizers.
-They often offer garage sale coordination as a side service.
+They might offer garage sale coordination as a side service.
+If not, simply ask a friend or someone who has had lots of garage sales.
+It’s just smart to have someone to coordinate it and run the sale.

 A few other tips for a successful garage sale: